Safety at Scale: A Comprehensive Survey of Large Model and Agent Safety

 \subsubsection{The Lack of Proactive Defenses}

-Most existing defense approaches, such as safety alignment and adversarial training, are passive in nature, focusing on fortifying models against potential attacks.
-However, \textbf{proactive defenses}, which actively counter potential attacks before they succeed, have received limited attention in the literature.
-For example, a proactive defense against model extraction could involve poisoning or injecting backdoors into extraction attempts, rendering the extracted model unreliable.
-Another approach could be to provide deliberately nonsensical or easily detectable responses when a malicious user requests advice for illegal activities, such as planning a robbery.
-Such proactive strategies could serve as powerful deterrents to potential attackers.
-However, designing effective proactive defenses for different types of safety threats remains an open challenge and a promising direction for future research.
+Most current defense approaches, such as safety alignment and adversarial training, are passive, aiming to safeguard models against incoming attacks.
+In contrast, proactive defenses, which anticipate and counter attacks before they succeed, remain underexplored.
+For instance, proactively defending against model extraction might involve poisoning or backdooring extraction attempts to make the stolen model unusable, or providing deliberately nonsensical or easily flagged responses when users seek illegal advice.
+Such proactive strategies could be powerful deterrents.
+However, designing effective proactive defenses for diverse safety threats remains an open challenge and an important avenue for future research.